 Activate those defined customer segments in order to maximise relevance, optimise UX, and drive performance.

 This was initiated as a series of 14 experiments across two rounds targeting four customer segments.
-Custom campaign landing pages were created for each segment—consisting of personalised content and products known to resonate with each audience—and traffic was sent to these landing pages by a paid search program structured by behaviors, socio-demographic characteristics, device, and affinity groups.
+Custom campaign landing pages were created for each segment—consisting of personalised content and products known to resonate with each audience—and traffic was sent to these landing pages by a paid search programme structured by behaviours, socio-demographic characteristics, device, and affinity groups.

 Build custom customer segment dashboards to allow non-analysts to make meaningful use of the business intelligence generated.